Mariquita (dancer): Legacy

 In the years following her death, Mariquita has largely been forgotten from dance history.
 In her own lifetime, Mariquita was highly regarded as a dancer, teacher and choreographer.
 As a dancer, she was respected as one of the best character dancers of the era, but also as a technically skilled ballerina.
 English dancer Edouard Espinosa listed her as one of “the great outstanding PREMIERES ETOILES” of France.
 As a ballet mistress and choreographer, she was praised by fellow Parisian artists including Jules Massenet, Louis Delluc, Pierre-Barthélémy Gheusi, and Albert Carré.
-Upon her death, contemporaries credited her with ushering in a new era of ballet, particularly through her Greek-inspired choreography from 1899–1912.
+Upon her death, contemporaries credited her with ushering in a new era of ballet, particularly through her Greek-inspired choreography from 1899 to 1912.